top of page

 7. Sacrament of Exteme Unction (Last Rites)

-The seventh sacrament shows Van Eyck receiving the Last Rites in a scene that typifies him being supported by the Church, (the bed he lies on), the State (Philip of Burgundy), his family (wife Margaret) and Heaven, (St Luke, patron saint of artists).
+The seventh sacrament shows Van Eyck receiving the Last Rites in a scene that typifies him being supported by the Church, (the bed he lies on), and his family (wife Margaret) The Sacrament is administered by Rogier Van der Weyden in the guise of St Luke, patron saint of artists, and Jean Wauquelin, the French writer and translator of the Chronicles of Hainaut.

 Charles the Bold, Duke of Burgundy from 1467 until 1477, and his second wife Isabella of Bourbon whom he married in 1454.
 Nicholas Rolin blesses and seals the covenant.